brutasse/graphite-api/docs/configuration.rst

 *statsd*

   Attaches a statsd object to the application, which can be used for instrumentation.
-Currently graphite-api itself doesn't use this, but some backends do, like `Graphite-Influxdb`_.
+Currently Graphite-API itself doesn't use this, but some backends do, like `Graphite-Influxdb`_.

   Example::